chrisb13/mkmov/docs/examples.rst

 Youtube Examples
 ############

 Here are some videos that are made by MkMov.
-If you've got an awesome video of netCDF output you've made with MkMov, please get in touch and we'll add it to the site!
+If you've got an awesome video of netCDF output you've made with MkMov, get in touch and we'll add it to the site!
 If you do sent in a video, please also send the command you used to make it and a caption, describing  what you've plotted.

 ------------------------------------
 1_TROPAC01-TRC001_5d_sossheig_Dark2